chakrabar/chakrabar.github.io/_posts/articles/2018-05-08-neo4j-shortest-distance.md

 //run Q6 to add the road blocks
 ```

-With our new roads (i.e. [:LINK] relationships) with property `avgSpeed`, we can calculate the fastest route using similar logic, only we choose route with minimal travel time that distance.
+With our new roads (i.e. [:LINK] relationships) with property `avgSpeed`, we can calculate the fastest route using similar logic, only we choose route with minimal travel time than distance.
 Just for a comparison, we'll print out all the possible routes with in order of travel time.
 Also, we used directed paths for this query.
 Results are shown below.

 ```fsharp
 //Q10 - fastest route